 "I need a favor," he said softly the moment he reached the desk.
 Jess nodded and leaned closer to him.
 "I need you to tell Max I'm coming to see him."

 Jess' eyebrows raised in surprise and she pushed back a little, ready to grab the phone.
 Max was head of security at the hotel, he would be in his office watching the security monitors right now; Jess had a feeling she knew who Hugo was looking for her, he could tell.

 "What's Skander done?" she asked, sighing as she dialed the number.

 "That's what I want to know," Hugo muttered, turning to walk away.
 They shared a look and he went into the elevator.
 He was jumpy all the way up to his room, anxious to get his answers as soon as he was able.
 Hugo fumbled with his card key for a moment before opening the door to his room, rushed his shower and threw on the first things he found - an old pair of loose-fitting jeans and a light, white shirt.
 He kept the buttons open, knowing that that and the air conditioning would keep him cool, grabbed his wallet and made his way back downstairs.

 Another nod from Jess told him that Max was waiting for him in his office.
-He took out his phone; it was almost twenty past five now, twenty past twelve back in London - they'd be having lunch right now.
+He took out his phone; it was almost twenty past five now, twenty past ten back in London - they'd be at home right now.

 He found the number easily and called it.
 It answered on the second ring.

 "Hey, cuz.
 Miss us?" the voice said jokingly.

 "Every damn day," Hugo replied, playing along.
 "I take it you're alone, Louis."